doobwa/pipeline/README.md

 The `method` element contains an array of methods to be considered.
 The command `pipeline stage all [dataset]` uses all methods in this array.
 Each method has a list of possible arguments.
 Each unique method call is identified by its placement in this argument list, e.g. in the example below `glm 0` refers to the glm model where `family="gaussian"`.
 The `data` attribute describes the types of `dataset` that this method can be applied to (though at this time no sanity checking is done).

+The "basic" dataset below specifies the optional "pred_transform" file.
+This will cause the predictions written by the method to be stored in a file with a ".raw" suffix, which will then be processed by the transform script (scripts/unscale in this case) and written to the usual location.

 ```json
 {
     "dataset": {